demandio/ember-prerender/example/README.md

 Other files to check out are **_app/router.js_** and **_app/templates/*_**.

-The rest of the project is from the default template project built with ember-cli by running `ember generate App`.
+The rest of the project is from the default template project built with ember-cli by running `ember new App`.

 ## Getting Started ##